 How do you make easy meal prep?

 If you have a family that is constantly on the go, make-ahead dinners like this shrimp meal prep can save you so much time.
-Easy meal prep recipes may not be as quick to make as a bowl of cereal, but trust that they are more nutritious and they taste better, too!
+Easy meal prep recipes may not be as quick to make as a bowl of cereal, but trust that they are better for you and they taste better, too!

 While it may seem like a huge task to plan your meals ahead, it really isn’t difficult.
 There is one simple step you can take that will make preparing meals easier.

-Start by thinking about what activities cause you to lose the most time and what time of the day it happens.
+Start by thinking about what activities cause you to lose the most time and what time of day they happen.

 Perhaps mornings are your trouble spot because you have a huge list of to-dos.